siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

 java -jar <jar file name>
 ```

-In case, if need to externalize the YAML configruation and run with external YAML:
+In case, if need to externalize the YAML configuration and run with external YAML:

 ```
 java -jar <jar file name> --spring.config.additional-location=<path of yaml file>